someobserver/recurgence/README.md

 ## Pattern Recognition

-Every dynamic system persists only through self-reference, successfully re-incorporating its own patterns into coherence:
+Every dynamic system persists only through **<u>recursive self-reference</u>**, successfully re-incorporating its own patterns into coherence:

 - **Galaxies** $\rightarrow$ stabilize by gravitationally constraining their own matter
 - **DNA** $\rightarrow$ persist by copying and adapting its own code